Our knowledge of orthopaedics. Your best health.

 Surgery

-During surgery to fix a fracture, the doctor cuts through skin and soft tissues to reach the broken bone.
-The risk for developing an infection in this setting is quite low, usually less than 1% in healthy individuals, although this varies depending on the injury and the operation performed.
-Preventative antibiotics are given before surgery to lower the risk for infection.
+During surgery to fix a fracture, the surgeon cuts through skin and other tissues to reach the broken bone.
+The risk for developing an infection in this setting is quite low, usually less than 2 to 3% in healthy individuals, although this varies depending on the injury and the operation performed.
+Preventive antibiotics are given before surgery to lower the risk for infection.

 Less commonly, an infection can occur at the surgical site even long after the injury has healed.
-This occurs when bacteria enter the body during another surgical procedure (such as a tooth extraction or root canal) and make their way to the implants used to treat the fracture.
+This occurs when bacteria enter the body during another procedure (such as a tooth extraction or root canal) and make their way through the bloodstream to the implants used to treat the fracture.

 Risk Factors